The Swedish krona: the 9th most traded currency in the world

-The Swedish krona (SEK, kr) is the official current of Sweden.
-Referring to this currency as the Swedish crown in English is rather common, because krona literally translates to crown.
+The Swedish krona (SEK, kr) is the official currency of Sweden.
+It’s common in English to refer to this currency as the Swedish crown, because krona translates to crown.

-As per the accession treaty of 1995, Sweden was required to convert its official currency to the euro.
-In a 2003 Swedish referendum that saw an overall turnout of 82.6%, 56% voters opposed the adoption of the currency.
-In 2009, Sweden’s then Prime Minister stated that the country would not hold a new referendum on this issue until it garnered support from all political parties and the general public.
+The accession treaty of 1995 required Sweden to convert its official currency to the euro.
+In a 2003 Swedish referendum that saw an overall turnout of 82.6%, 56% of voters opposed the adoption of the euro as the official currency.
+In 2009, Sweden’s Prime Minister stated that the country would not hold a new referendum on this issue until it garnered support from all political parties and the general public.

 Value and exchange rates of the Swedish krona

-The Swedish Riksbank, founded in 1668, is the oldest operating central bank in the world, and it is responsible for issuing currency in Sweden.
-The timeline of krona’s history in regards to its value looks something like this.
+The Swedish Riksbank, founded in 1668, is the oldest operating central bank in the world, and it’s responsible for issuing currency in Sweden.
+The timeline of the krona’s value looks something like this.